tomatsolihull/notes/README.md

 Will be archived and content migrated to a new GitHub organisation when I end up at Uni.

 Trying to be [conceptual](https://youtu.be/MYJsGksojms).

----

-> **Some notes were not written at-the-time.**
-> They are instead a new summary of key information taken from past assignments and current knowledge.
-They (should (hopefully)) be marked as such.